bellingcat/avoc/README.md

 # Avoc

-Avoc is a GEOINT tool that combines multiple map providers and view modes in one single interface, equipped with a series of companion tools for scraping geotagged/georeferenced contents.
-No server, no package manager, no hard dependencies: just download and run.
+Avoc is a GEOINT tool that combines multiple map providers and view modes in one single interface, equipped with a series of companion tools for quickly accessing georeferenced resources.
+No server, no package manager, no bloating dependencies: just download and run.

 ## Download